jaysreeb/chat_app/README.md

 ## What I learned building this

 Working without Socket.io forced me to understand the WebSocket upgrade handshake, how browsers negotiate protocol switches over HTTP, and why persistent connections are fundamentally different from request-response.
-The connection registry problem — how does a server know which socket belongs to which user — turned out to be the core design challenge, and solving it in memory first made the scaling limitation obvious: the Map is the bottleneck, Redis is the answer.
+The connection registry problem , how does a server know which socket belongs to which user, turned out to be the core design challenge, and solving it in memory first made the scaling limitation obvious: the Map is the bottleneck, Redis is the answer.

 Writing every SQL query by hand rather than using an ORM made the `delivered = false` index opportunity visible.
 With an ORM you describe what you want; with raw SQL you see what the database is actually doing.

 ---
+## Frontend

-## Features to add
+## Next
     1. Rate limiter

+## Features to Add
     2. Heartbeat
     3. Message status
     4. Structured logging